danielscartezini/CS50Python/README.md

+# Harvard's introduction to programming with Python (CS50P).
+An introduction to programming using a language called Python.
+Learn how to read and write code as well as how to test and “debug” it.
+Designed for students with or without prior programming experience who’d like to learn Python specifically.
+Learn about functions, arguments, and return values (oh my!); variables and types; conditionals and Boolean expressions; and loops.
+Learn how to handle exceptions, find and fix bugs, and write unit tests; use third-party libraries; validate and extract data with regular expressions; model real-world entities with classes, objects, methods, and properties; and read and write files.
+Hands-on opportunities for lots of practice.
+Exercises inspired by real-world programming problems.

 # Python Habit Tracker

 A straightforward, command-line application designed to help users establish and maintain good habits by tracking daily progress and calculating current and longest consecutive streaks.